 Bandwidth Plan

-Select a bandwidth plan that is associated with the CEN instance.
+Select the bandwidth plan instance that is bound to the CEN instance.

 Bandwidth